 Risk: Spending too much on upgrades can eat into your profit margin.

 Mitigation: Stick to value‑adding improvements that appeal to the target rental market.
+Focus on kitchens, bathrooms, and street appeal rather than luxury finishes.

 Conclusion – Secure the Right Property, Finance It the Smart Way